SiteAlert/sitealert-wordpress-plugin/readme.txt

 == Description ==

-WP Health will check your WordPress installation to ensure that it is healthy, up to date, and secure.
-Use the WP Health page to quickly see the results of these checks using the simple color-coded sections.
+SiteAlert will check your WordPress installation to ensure that it is healthy, up to date, and secure.
+Use the SiteAlert page to quickly see the results of these checks using the simple color-coded sections.

-Once installed, there will be a new **WP Health** page added to the Tools menu and heart icon to your admin bar if the results of these checks need attention.
+Once installed, there will be a new **SiteAlert** page added to the Tools menu and heart icon to your admin bar if the results of these checks need attention.

 = Currently Checks =